Overview

 - Select your RRIF account that you want to rollover into

-- Select the Convert your RRSP account option at the bottom of your screen
+- Select the Convert existing RRSP option at the bottom of your screen

 - Follow the prompts and select the RRSP you want to rollover